Titans strike quickly, stun Ravens; 49ers win in NFC

 The surprising Titans will meet the winner of Sunday’s Houston Texans-Kansas City Chief’s game for the American Football Conference (AFC) title next Sunday.

-Ravens quarterback Lamar Jackson passed for 365 yards but was intercepted twice.
+Ravens quarterback Lamar Jackson, the league’s likely most valuable player, passed for 365 yards but was intercepted twice.

-San Francisco advanced to the National Football Conference championship with a 27-10 win over the Minnesota Vikings.
-The 49ers will be home to Sunday’s Seattle-Green Bay winner for the NFC title.
+San Francisco will host Sunday’s Seattle-Green Bay winner for the NFC title on Jan.
+19.

 The Super Bowl between the conference champions is set for Feb.
 2 in Miami.